The KIA is raising funds to place a perpetual conservation easement on Potter Wood

 Following Potter's generous donation, hundreds of trees were planted by KIA volunteers, resulting in the wooded scenery enjoyed by visitors today.
 Comprising 65 acres, Potter Wood offers recreational facilities and opportunities year-round.
 The main park entrance is located on South Road approximately 1/2 mile south of the Village Well.
 (See map below.)
 A second entrance with limited parking is located on Biscuit City Road less than a 1/2 mile south of Kingstown Road.

-In April 2018, the KIA announced its intention to place a perpetual conservation easement on Potter Wood to ensure its protection for future generations.
-A Potter Wood working committee is being formed to address the park's immediate and future needs.
+The KIA is raising funds to place a perpetual conservation easement on Potter Wood to ensure its protection for future generations.
+Click here to read more about this important effort.

 Do you want to help improve and protect Potter Woods?
-Please click here to contact the KIA about volunteer opportunities.
+Click here to contact the KIA about volunteer opportunities.

 Please help protect Potter Wood and yourself by observing the following rules:

 Do not litter.
 (Trash and recycling receptacles available at South Road entrance.)

 No motorized vehicles.

 Watch your step!
 Poison ivy is present along some trails.